gupta3681/clothes_selector/README.md

 # clothes_selector
-**Currently in Version 1.1 **
+**Currently in Version 1.12 **

 Current functionalities:
 1. Add and deletes clothes
 2. Storage of added clothes in firestore

-**Upcoming V 1.12**
+3. User authentication and personalised closet

-1. User authentication and personalised closet
+**Upcoming V 1.13**

-2. Better UI and mobile friendly
+1. Better UI and mobile friendly
-3. Mix and Match Page without ML
+2. Mix and Match Page without ML
-4. In house Image classifier to detect type of cloth
+3. In house Image classifier to detect type of cloth